 Previous thought-leading work ahead of its time such as Consent and Information Sharing, Consent Management Solutions, Identity Relationship Management, Identities of Things and Blockchain and Smart Contracts still resonates globally today

-Kantara Initiative members take the lead to discover strategic issues at the intersection of identity, IoT, and usability.
+Kantara Initiative members take the lead to discover strategic issues at the intersection of digital identity, personal data agency and usability.
 This is what we call “connected life.”
 Our Members develop strategies and innovations that simplify our increasingly complex connected lives.
-Networked devices and sensors make up the fabric of the Internet of Things.
-Leveraging mobile devices, sensors, and wearables is the future of identity and personal data.
-Kantara Initiative develops innovations to solve real world problems for the identity based digital transformation.
+Kantara Initiative develops innovations to solve real world problems for a better , safer digital economy.

 The Connected Life innovation groups are: